ablakely/xbot/README.md

 #### Modules
 As of current modules are built outside of the main build process.
 To build modules, you will need to either use the provided batch file or build them manually.

-To build the modules manually, you will need to use the following commands:
+To build the modules you need to run ```buildmods.bat``` located in the mods directory.
+This can be done from the command line or by double clicking the file.

-    cd mods
-    .\buildmods.bat

 ## Configuration
 The bot will read xbot.cfg if none is specified at the command line with ```-c <file>```.